wtoloza-dev/descubreboyaca-backend/ARCHITECTURE.md

 ✅ Easy to find dependencies
 ✅ Scalable for growing domains
 ✅ Type-safe dependency injection
+✅ **AI knows exactly where to create/update factories**
-❌ More files per subdomain
+❌ More files per subdomain (but organized and AI-navigable)

 ---